 Which languages do you offer for homeschooled students?

-For the 2021-2022 school year, we plan to offer the following languages: Spanish, French, German, and Chinese.
+For the 2022-2023 school year, we plan to offer the following languages: Spanish, French, German, and Chinese.
 As always, our in-person class offerings are contingent upon a minimum enrollment of 8 students per class.
-Our online offerings will be contingent upon a minimum enrollment of 4 students per class.
+We are unable to offer online classes for the 2022-23 school year.

 On which day of the week will each class be held?